Lobbieinc/slate/source/index.html.md

 # Terminology / Vocabulary

+### Form Template
--   **Form Template** - What Lobbie uses to create a Form for a Patient.
+What Lobbie uses to create a Form for a Patient.

+### Form Template Group
--   **Form Template Group** - A collection of Form Templates.
+A collection of Form Templates.
 A link is assigned to the collection and can be used to provide Patients an "anonymous" method of completing each Form that is generated from each Form Template in the Form Template Group.

+### Form Template Section
--   **Form Template Section** - A page of a Form Template.
+A page of a Form Template.
 If a Form Template has multiple Form Template Sections a button at the bottom of the page will be enabled when a Patient has completed all required fields in the current section.

+### Form Element
--   **Form Element** - A single field in a Form Template Section.
+A single field in a Form Template Section.

+### Lobbie Form Attribute
--   **Lobbie Form Attribute** - A metadata tag added to a Form Element which can be used to give structure to unstructured data.
+A metadata tag added to a Form Element which can be used to give structure to unstructured data.

+Lobbie Form Attributes have "lifecycles" of which there are two: either the "Form Group" or "Patient" lifecycle.

+A Lobbie Form Attribute with a lifecycle of "Form Group" (default) will only [autofill](#autofill) fields in other Forms when the Form that owns the Lobbie Form Attribute is completed.

+A Lobbie Form Attribute with a lifecycle of "Patient" will [prefill](#prefill) Forms in future Form Group/Packets assigned to the same Patient when that Form Group/Packet is created.

+### Form
--   **Form** - What a Patient completes.
+What a Patient completes.
 Created from a Form Template.

+### Form Group
--   **Form Group** - A collection of Forms assigned to a Patient to be completed together with a shared due date.
+A collection of Forms assigned to a Patient to be completed together with a shared due date.

+### Form Packet
--   **Form Packet** - Same as a "Form Group".
+Same as a "Form Group".
 An alias.

+### Form Answer
--   **Form Answer** - A single answer to a single Form Element in a Form.
+A single answer to a single Form Element in a Form.

+### Prefill
--   **Prefill** - Using either Lobbie Form Attributes with the Lifecycle value of "Patient" or data from the Patient record in Lobbie to complete fields in a Form BEFORE the Patient begins the Form.
+Using either Lobbie Form Attributes with the Lifecycle value of "Patient" or data from the Patient record in Lobbie to complete fields in a Form BEFORE the Patient begins the Form.
 Uses Lobbie Form Attributes to map data to Form Answers in a Form.
 Runs when a Form is created.

-    -   Developers can pass a map of key/value pairs to prefill data in Forms when a Form Group/Packet is created.
+  * Developers can pass a map of key/value pairs to prefill data in Forms when a Form Group/Packet is created.
 Passed values take precedence over Lobbie Form Attribute "Patient" lifecycles and Patient data.

+### Autofill
--   **Autofill** - Saving answers from one Form to other Forms in a Form Group.
+Saving answers from one Form to other Forms in a Form Group.
 Happens when a Form is completed.
 Uses Lobbie Form Attributes to map data between Forms in a Form Group.

+### Fillable PDF
--   **Fillable PDF** - When printing a Form, Lobbie maps Form Answers to PDF file that has been submitted to Lobbie.
+When printing a Form, Lobbie maps Form Answers to PDF file that has been submitted to Lobbie.
 Instead of Lobbie Form Attributes we use Mapped PDF Fields.

 # Authentication